runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/generative_design_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/generative_design.jpg" />

 Books about Flash and Director started being published, only targeted towards designers.
 What's interesting, however, is that all of these books focused on generative art, not so much graphic design.
+Notice how it was still super hip to use your hacker name on your book cover.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/processing_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/processing.jpg" />